-Our main contribution to the literature is an analysis of the long-run effect of immigration on productivity, wages, income, and rents using a spatial regression discontinuity design.4 Most closely related to our work are economic studies of the consequences of the arrival of WWII refugees in Germany (Schumann, 2014; Peters, 2021); of the long-run, local effects of forced resettlements in other contexts (Sarvimäki, 2011; Murard and Sakalli, 2018; Becker et al., 2020); and of the long-run, local effects of immigration (Hornung, 2014; Droller, 2017; Rocha et al., 2017; Burchardi et al., 2019; Sequeira et al., 2020).
+Our main contribution to the literature is an analysis of the long-run effect of immigration on income, productivity, rents, education, and establishment-level value added and wages per hour using a spatial regression discontinuity design.
+Most closely related to our work are economic studies of the consequences of the arrival of WWII refugees in Germany (Schumann, 2014; Peters, 2022); of the long-run, local effects of forced resettlements in other contexts (Sarvimäki, 2011; Murard and Sakalli, 2018; Becker et al., 2020; Sarvimäki et al., 2022); and of the long-run, local effects of immigration (Hornung, 2014; Droller, 2017; Rocha et al., 2017; Burchardi et al., 2019; Sequeira et al., 2020).

 Schumann (2014) examines the extent to which population growth shocks associated with the arrival of WWII refugees in what would become the Federal Republic of Germany persisted to 1970.
-He employs a one-dimensional spatial regression discontinuity approach applied to municipalities along the same South-West German border between the 1945-1949 French and US occupation zones that we examine.
-Schumann finds that population growth rates between 1939 and 1950 were higher on the US side of the border and that the 1939-1950 population growth shock persisted to a large extent up until 1970 (the end point of his analysis).
-He also documents that 1910-1939 population growth rates did not differ across what would become the border between the French and the US occupation zones in 1945.
-Our study differs in that we are interested in the long-run effect of the refugee inflow on productivity, wages, income, and rents.
+He applies a one-dimensional spatial regression discontinuity approach to municipalities along the same South-West German border between the 1945-1949 French and US occupation zones that we examine.
+Schumann finds that 1939-1950 population growth rates were higher on the US side of the border and that this population growth shock persisted to 1970 (the end point of his analysis).
+He also documents that

-4Verme and Schuettler (2021) provide a meta analysis of the empirical literature on the economic impacts of forced migration on host countries.
+&lt;sup>3Verme and Schuettler (2021) provide a meta analysis of the empirical literature on the economic impacts of forced migration on host countries.
 They "could not find any paper using a discontinuity design" (p.
 5).